LupienLabOrganization/ABC/README.md

 	A2_Position		Position of A2 within reads
 	A2_strand		Strand of reads containing A2

-The alignments separated by the alleles of each SNV can be viewed in the output file with the .align extension.
+The alignments separated by the alleles of each SNV can be viewed in the output file with the `.align` extension.

-TUTORIAL (CASE EXAMPLES)
+## Examples

 Setting up the software environment